Manga

 Those walks were great walks and they had really helped me get back into shape.
 I think the walk was about a 1.5-mile hike if I am not mistaken.
 I would walk it in the mornings and in the nights.

-Once I would leave Getsemani, I would go over to Manga where the streets would close around 7 or 8 p.m.
+Once I would leave Getsemani, I would go over to Manga where the streets would close around seven or eight in the evening.
 It seemed that after 9 p.m. during the week in Manga, hardly anyone was out.

-Boats were speeding under the bridge filled with tourists.
+Boats were also speeding under the 25th avenue bridge as well.
+They were often filled with tourists who were going to different places.
 Sometimes I would wave, and the people would wave back.
 It was life in its simplest form.
 Not only that, but cars were passing by on my right and people were walking to and fro on the bridge.